What is a weighted vest?

 In fitness and exercise, a weighted vest is used to increase the intensity of a specific physical activity.
 To achieve this, a person can walk, work out, bike, carry out chores while wearing the weighted vest.

 For adults and kids with autism, a weighted vest is said to be a sensory instrument to help increase focus, concentration, and self-regulation.

 Weighted vests provide proprioceptive input using deep pressure which sends signals to the brain which, as a result, helps a person feel calm and increase focus.

-Benefits of Weighted Vest for Autism
+Benefits of a Weighted Vest for Autistic children

 Although it might not apply to all kids with autism, a weighted vest is said to provide the following benefits: